infominer33/infominer33.github.io/index.md

 Personally, I'm more interested in permissionless architecture and tools that *anyone* can use.
 While the freelance gigs subsidise my studies, I have to find ways to fulfill the needs of my clients, while still working on subjects that are interesting to me.

-**My Ultimate Goal: to create a reasonably complete repository of information surrounding the history of Bitcoin.**
+**My Ultimate Goal: To create a reasonably complete repository of information surrounding the history of Bitcoin.**

 There are many subjects related to the history of Bitcoin.
 So far, I've spent most of my energy on the related subjects that are interesting to my clients target audience.